 The University of Maine at Presque Isle presents its Fifth Annual Brain Awareness Week festivities in March with two events especially for campus and community members to learn more about neuroscience and brain function.

 Brain Awareness Week (BAW) is the global campaign to increase public awareness about the progress and benefits of brain research, according to the official BAW website.
 During BAW, campaign partners organize creative and innovative activities in their communities to educate and excite people of all ages about the brain and brain research.
-Founded and coordinated by the Dana Alliance for Brain Initiatives and European Dana Alliance for the Brain, BAW's 19th annual celebration will take place in mid-March.
+Founded and coordinated by the Dana Alliance for Brain Initiatives and European Dana Alliance for the Brain, BAW's 20th annual celebration will take place in mid-March.

 Brain Art Contest

-On Tuesday, March 11, from 5-7 p.m., families are encouraged to gather at the Campus Center's Multi-Purpose Room for a Brain Game and Wii Challenge event.
-Being held in partnership with TAMC Rehabilitation and Thearpy Services.
+On Thursday, March 26, from 6-8 p.m., families are encouraged to gather at the Campus Center's Multi-Purpose Room for the Celebration of the Brain, an event being held in partnership with TAMC Rehabilitation and Thearpy Services.